 Apartment Therapy Survey:

-Mid-century architecture and design, browsing homes on Flickr, vintage blogs.
+Inspiration: Mid-century architecture and design, browsing homes on flickr, vintage blogs.

 End tables, lamps, credenza: Craigslist